Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Boston College has combined with its opponents to put up more than 54.5 points in three of nine games this season.

-- Florida State's games have gone over 54.5 points in five of 10 chances this season.
+- Boston College's games this season have gone over 54.5 points three of nine times.

-- The two teams combine to average 54.7 points per game, 0.2 more than the over/under in this contest.
+- The two teams combine to score 54.7 points per game, 0.2 more than the total in this contest.

-- This contest's total is 7.5 points greater than the 47 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 47 points per game, 7.5 fewer than this contest's over/under.

-- Eagles games have an average total of 53.6 points this season, 0.9 fewer than Saturday's over/under.
+- The average total in Eagles games this season is 53.6, 0.9 points fewer than Saturday's over/under of 54.5 .

-- The 54.5-point total for this game is 3.1 points below the 57.6 points per game average total in Seminoles games this season.
+- In 2021, games involving the Seminoles have averaged a total of 57.6 points, 3.1 more than the set total in this contest.

 Boston College Stats and Trends

-- In Boston College's 10 games this season, it has five wins against the spread.
+- In Boston College's 10 games this year, it has five wins against the spread.

 - The Eagles have covered the spread twice this season when favored by 1.5 points or more (in three chances).

-- Boston College's games this year have hit the over three times in nine opportunities (33.3%).

-- The Eagles average 26.3 points per game, comparable to the 27.1 per outing the Seminoles allow.

-- Boston College is 3-1 against the spread and 5-0 overall this season when the team puts up more than 27.1 points.
+- When Boston College puts up more than 27.1 points, it is 3-1 against the spread and 5-0 overall.

-- Boston College is 2-1 against the spread and 4-0 overall when the team piles up more than 385.8 yards.
+- In games that Boston College churns out more than 385.8 yards, the team is 2-1 against the spread and 4-0 overall.

 - The Eagles have 13 giveaways this season, while the Seminoles have 16 takeaways .